Hobo (typeface): Usage in popular culture

 "Do not attempt to light with match" is in Hobo.
 Modern reprinting using old type, in a museum.

 Hobo was used as the main typeface in the title sequence and promotional materials of the 1969 film Butch Cassidy and the Sundance Kid.

 Hobo was used in the opening titles of The Dukes of Hazzard.

 Hobo was used as the main typeface in the title card sequence of Winx Club.

 Hobo was used as the long closing credits of Tic-Tac-Dough.

 Around the sixth generation of video game consoles, Hobo was used in the Spyro franchise, as seen in The Legend of Spyro: A New Beginning and The Legend of Spyro: The Eternal Night, and for the logo of several Frogger subseries, including Frogger: The Great Quest and Frogger's Adventures: The Rescue.

 Hobo was used as the opening and ending credits of the popular television show That '70s Show.

 The words "TROPICANA FIELD" appear in Hobo typeface on the side of Tropicana Field, a multipurpose stadium located in St. Petersburg, Florida, United States.
 It has been described as "a bygone font for a bygone edifice."

 Hobo was used in Pantages Theatre's logo.

 Hobo was used in the logo of Ubu Productions from 1982-2002.

 Hobo also gets used in the Bon Appétit test kitchen videos.

 Hobo was used in "Signing Time!".

 Hobo was used in the ending credits of Polka Dot Door (sometimes).

 Hobo was used in the opening and ending credits of Czech stop motion series Pat & Mat (episodes from 2002-2004).

 Hobo was used on the back cover of American experimental hip hop group Death Grips's 2018 album Year of the Snitch.

+Hobo was used in some videos of the YouTube channel EdukayFUN, which joined the site on October 9, 2014, and terminated in 2019, but still uploading videos as EdukayFUN 2.0, with the first video using the font being "Johnny Johnny, Yes Papa".

 Hobo is used for the dialogue of some characters in Madness: Project Nexus.